vinaythoke/icon-library/README.md

-# Icon Library Web App
+# Sarvārth Icon Library Web App

 A web application to browse, search, and download icons from a comprehensive icon library.
 The application provides a user-friendly interface for exploring icons across different categories and downloading them in both PNG and SVG formats.